House Business: Equipment, Pricing & Leads (UK)

 • Flexibility to work on your own schedule

-• Physical demands of lifting and carrying heavy items
+• Physical demands of lifting and clearing heavy items

 UK-Specific Tips